 We’re located on a beautiful 40-acre suburban campus,

 nestled on the edge of Boston.
-Although campus is
+View a virtual tour or

 Our JD program is prestigious and cutting edge, combining traditional methods with experiential learning to graduate practice-ready lawyers.